Use Cloud Servers tags

 If you have specialized server instances, it can be convenient to quickly filter them by function, like web server, proxy, or database.

-In a more complex environment, you might have primary and backup systems, master and slave databases, or DNS servers.
+In a more complex environment, you might have primary and backup systems, master and slave databases, or Domain name (DNS) servers.
 Tagging servers according to their role in the environment can help when you plan maintenance.

 Tags can let you quickly see which servers are running Linux or Windows, or what Linux distributions are being used on each server (like Ubuntu or CentOS).